Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/6 - Testing/README.md

 ## Output

-After attaining this skill, and as a demonstration of it, a person should be able to create the following:
+After attaining this skill, and as a demonstration of it, I will create the following:

 1. An iOS project with failing tests cases intended to cover the functions defined.
 2. An iOS Project with passing tests targeting the methods and properties of a defined Class.